VaultConsortium/vsp/README.md

 A Vault Standards Proposal (VSP) describes standards for the Vault ecosystem.
 The Vault Standards Proposal GitHub is a community-based initiative.
-PSP process is not supposed to be a substitute for Vault Governance process and is meant to focus only on commonly agreed usage patterns rather than protocol adjustments.
+VSP process is not supposed to be a substitute for Vault Governance process and is meant to focus only on commonly agreed usage patterns rather than protocol adjustments.

 > __Disclaimer__: The Vault network is young and many ecosystem projects are just getting started.
-As of now, we loosely accept proposals that we might not actively endorse, do not expect to be implemented or might fall outside the scope of the PSP.
+As of now, we loosely accept proposals that we might not actively endorse, do not expect to be implemented or might fall outside the scope of the VSP.
 We think many standards will be adopted organically (with some coordination) and change with time.
 We expect that a more firm process for standardization will evolve as adoption takes place.
 Certain proposals might be modified, replaced or deprecated.
 Many initial VSP's will mirror Polkadot Standards Proposal(s) to ensure interoperability between Vault Network <-> Polkadot <-> and Other Substrate-based chains.